emersonrp/bindcontrol/README.md

 * Movement / Speed-on-Demand
     * Speed-on-Demand keybinds based on CityBinder and the original Gnarly's SoD keybinds, with many clarifications and improvements
     * Updates to Speed-on-Demand to accommodate the various [travel power changes introduced by Homecoming](https://homecoming.wiki/wiki/Issue_27_Page_2#Travel_Power_Updates)
-    * Simple Power Toggle keybinds that can activate individual travel powers or toggle between related powers like Fly and Hover
+    * Simple Power Toggles that can activate travel powers or toggle between related powers like Fly and Hover
     * Support for all formal travel powers:  Fly, Mystic Flight, Group Fly, Super Jump, Mighty Leap, Super Speed, Speed of Sound, Teleport, and Team Teleport
     * Secondary / server tray travel powers like Super Jump's "Double Jump" and Mystic Flight's "Translocation" integrated
     * With Homecoming profiles, <code>powexec_location cursor</code> used for Teleport binds, with "teleport immediately" and "teleport on key release" options available